 New & Used Audi Q3: In Depth

-The Audi Q3 is a five-door crossover utility vehicle, a new member of the German automaker's range for the 2015 model year.
+The Audi Q3 is a five-door crossover utility vehicle, which is a new addition in the German automaker's lineup for the 2015 model year.

 A competitor for the likes of the Buick Encore and the BMW X1, the Q3 will also have a rival in the new Mercedes-Benz GLA-Class crossover.

 The Q3 resembles nothing so much as a scaled-down Q5, one of Audi's most popular vehicles.
 The wraparound tailgate caps a stubby tall-wagon shape that's much smaller than the Q5, more city-sized than family-sized--unless the family is a small one.
 With LED headlamps and an interior like the one on the new A3, the Q3 is handsome in a way some of its competitors aren't.